-4.6 BIO GAS
+4.6 BIOGAS

-- 1. Any gas fuel derived from the decay of organic matter, as the mixture of methane and carbon dioxide produced by the bacterial decomposition of sewage, manure, garbage, or plant crops. - 2.
-Biogas is considered to be a renewable source of energy.
-Since it often produced from materials that form sewage and waste products, the only time it will be depleted is when we stop producing any waste. - 3.
-It is also considered to be non-polluting in nature.
-The production of biogas does not require oxygen, which means that resources are conserved by not using any further fuel. - 4.
-It also uses up waste material found in landfills, dump sites and even farms across the country, allowing for decreased soil and water pollution. - 5.
-Applications for biogas are increasing as the technology to utilize it gets better.
+- Any gas fuel derived from the decay of organic matter such as the mixture of methane and carbon dioxide produced by the bacterial decomposition of sewage, manure, garbage and plant crops. - 2 Biogas is considered to be a renewable source of energy.
+Since it is often produced from materials that form sewage and waste products, the only time it will be depleted is when we stop producing any waste. - 3 It is also considered to be non-polluting in nature.
+The production of biogas does not require oxygen which means that resources are conserved by not using any further fuel. - 4 It also uses up waste material found In landfills, dump sites and even farms across the country. - Applications for biogas are increasing as the technology improves for its utilization.
 It can be used to produce electricity and for the purpose of heating and cooking as well.
 Compressed Natural Gas (CNG) is biogas that has been compressed and can be used as a fuel for vehicles.
-Production can be carried out through many small plants or one large plant. - 6.
-New Britain Palm Oil Limited and the West New Britain provincial government have held preliminary talks which could see electricity generated from the company's waste products provided across the entire province.
-Figure 3 overleaf shows the Biogas collection at New Britain Palm Oil Limited's operation in West New Britain.
+Production can be carried out through many small plants or one large plant. - 6 New Britain Palm Oil Limited and the West New Britain Provincial Government have agreed that electricity generated from the company's waste products across the New Britain Island.
+Figure 5 below shows the Biogas collection at New Britain Palm Oil Limited's operation in West New Britain.